etienne87/pytorch-stream-dataloader/README.md

 You notice that every row is a coherent sequence(marked by the letter and timestep number for sake of example).
 And that this continuity extends accross batches.

-#  How to make this streaming of text?
+#  How to make continuous streaming of text?

 Here an example of the text stream

 ```
 class TextStream(object):
     def __init__(self, text, tbins):
         self.text = np.fromstring(text, dtype=np.uint8)